kperera/Insurance-Premium-Prediction/README.md

 The insurance.csv dataset contains 1338 observations (rows) and 7 features (columns).
 The dataset contains 4 numerical features (age, bmi, children and expenses) and 3 nominal features (sex, smoker and region) that were converted into factors with numerical value designated for each level.

-## Requirements
+## Objectives

-This project uses the following programming techniques:
+The learning objectives of this project include:

 * TBD